ngeor/blog/_posts/2018/2018-08-25-flyway-migrations-and-continuous-deployment.md

 ---
 layout: post
-title: Flyway migrations and Continuous Delivery
+title: Flyway migrations and Continuous Deployment
 date: 2018-08-25 10:41:38.000000000 +02:00
 published: true
-categories:
-- tech
 tags:
 - Flyway
+- continuous deployment
+- database migrations
 ---

 Flyway is a tool that allows you to version your database schema changes.
 In this post I explain a bit how we use it at work (so far), in the context of automated deployments and GitHub Flow branching model.